Palliative Care & End of Life

 - Development of quality standards for palliative care

-- Engaging the educating the public in partnership with the media
+- Engaging and educating the public in partnership with the media

 Palliative care is gaining prominence in medical therapies, and new approaches to end of life are promoting the best possible management

 of this inevitable part of the human experience.
-AVDF seeks to expand and broaden public understanding of this emerging field.
+The Foundations seek to expand and broaden public understanding of this emerging field.
 Grants will support programming and research that focus on education, treatment, access and delivery, interfaith resources, and the development of quality standards.

-Note: Beginning in 2020, the AVDF may consider additional partnerships in Palliative Care and End of Life.
+Note: Beginning in 2020, the Foundation may consider additional partnerships in Palliative Care & End of Life.

 When & How to Apply – For Designated Partners